chaitanyapunyapu/Bokking-/README.md

 * Source code
 * Sample seed data (`classes.json`)
 * README.md (this file)
-* Loom video walkthrough (to be submitted by the developer)
+* Loom video walkthrough (to be submitted by Chaitanya)

 ---